Hiking the Wadi Mujib Canyon Trail in Jordan in 2024.

 Best Time to Visit Wadi Muijb.

-The best time to complete the Wadi Mujib canyon trail is during the cooler months, which are between October and April.
+The best time to add the Wadi Mujib canyon trail into your Jordan itinerary is during the cooler months, which are between October and April.
 Lower temperatures offer more manageable conditions, especially for Western tourists, who are not used to the heat.

 During the summer months, from May to September, temperatures can soar, making it less favourable conditions for the abundance of available outdoor activities.